hagmannStephan/prosecco-party-vue/README.md

 - All user data is **stored locally** on your device and is **never uploaded** to any cloud service.

 These logs are securely stored on Swiss servers provided by [Infomaniak](https://www.infomaniak.com/de) and are **never shared**.

+## Open Source 💻
+This software is licensed under the **GNU Affero General Public License v3.0 with the Commons Clause**.

+We believe in open source software 🌍